 Park Literary & Media represents fiction and nonfiction with a boutique approach: an emphasis on servicing a relatively small number of clients, with the highest professional standards and focused personal attention.
 With a robust foreign rights department, a strong emphasis on specific marketing, retail, client promotions, and deep relationships with film and television entities in Los Angeles, the agency brings to bear top-tier resources and a wealth of experience in managing all aspects of an author's career.

-His latest novel, TWO BY TWO, published in October 2016.
+His next novel, EVERY BREATH, will publish in October 2018.
 The author lives and writes in North Carolina.

 She has also published two bestselling cookbooks, numerous inspirational and nonfiction works, and two acclaimed children’s books.

 This #1 New York Times bestselling author is a graduate of Wake Forest University and the University of Virginia School of Law.
 After practicing litigation at a New York firm for several years, she moved to London, when she wrote her first novel, SOMETHING BORROWED.
 That book became a NYT bestseller, as have all her subsequent novels.